kinvolk/coding-game-service/docs/overview.md

 other application or system service that might want to tell the game service about a window being moved can then call `ExternalEvent` with `move-window` when that happens.
-Applications should not notify the game service of events unless they recieve the `ListenForEvent` signal as an optimisation.
+Applications should not notify the game service of events unless they receive the `ListenForEvent` signal as an optimisation.

 When an external event occurs, the game service looks up the event which caused that external event to be listened for and runs any events listed